robotology/icub-gazebo-grasping-sandbox/README.md

     $ cmake ../
     $ make install
     ```
-1. Open the browser at the port `6080` from within Gitpod.
+1. From within Gitpod, open up the browser at the port `6080`.
 1. Open a terminal and run the grasping experiment:
    ```sh
    $ icub-grasp.sh